 Getting to Dry Tortugas

 Almost 70 miles west of Key West the park is accessible only by boat or seaplane.
 This is a pricey place to visit however you get there.
-By a high speed catamaran for the day it costs $190 per person.
-By seaplane figure $361 for a half day, $634 full day excursion.
+By a high speed catamaran for the day costs $200 per person.
+By seaplane figure $371 for a half day.
 The Dry Tortugas National Park website noted above has links to more information about how to get there from Key West.

 When we visited by seaplane we spent the day touring the fort and snorkeling.
 But we noticed a medical helicopter land and wondered what happened.
 Later we read the Citizen, the daily Key West newspaper, and were surprised to read the lead story.
 The day we were there a woman tourist was taking a picture from the top wall of the fort, backed up too far, and landed in the mote filled with water.
 She survived the fall just fine and was returning to her home in Kansas.

 A visit to Key West is on the bucket list of many travelers for oh so many reasons.
 And we’re no different.
 When we hear a Jimmy Buffet tune, it brings back fond memories of this tropical town right here in the U.S. We’re always making plans for another trip to Key West, a favorite one-of-a-kind place.

 |Favorite National Seashores on the Atlantic Coast|